PROFILE

 ownership of companies.
 The country’s inflation

-rate has remained stable and comparatively low
+rate had remained stable and comparatively low

-over the course of the past 10 years.
+over the 10 years preceding 2005.
 However,

 rising fuel and utility prices along with the